How defibrillators work explained simply

 It is quite messy to draw a battery looking like the one above.
 So instead, I will use the international symbol that represents a battery.
 Please note that the battery symbol looks somewhat similar to the capacitor symbol, which I have shown in grey for you to compare.

 We will soon connect our capacitor to a battery to see what happens.
-However, before that, let us see that happens when we connect the capacitor to a wire that has no potential difference (i.e. there is no battery).
+However, before that, let us see what happens when we connect the capacitor to a wire that has no potential difference (i.e. there is no battery).
 As shown below, both plates of the capacitor have no extra charges.
 In other words, both plates have “no charge”.

 Now let us connect the capacitor to a battery.
 The battery creates a potential difference across the capacitor.
-As I will explain to you soon, interesting things will happen at both plates of the capacitor.
+As I will explain to you soon, interesting things will happen on both plates of the capacitor.

 To make things easy to explain, I have labelled the plates of the capacitor as “A” and “B”.
 Let us first see what happens at plate B. Because of the potential difference, the negative charges (electrons) in plate B are attracted to the battery.
 These electrons (which are not very loyal to their partners !) leave their positive charges and go to the battery.
 You will recall that the positive charges, being lazy, don’t run after electrons that leave them.